ivanoats/things_i_bought/README.md

 Things I Bought
 ---------------

-The exercise from chapter one of Rails 4 in Action
+The SUPER FUN exercise from chapter one of Rails 4 in Action

 This is an addition